teamniteo/handbook/roles/design.md

 ### Design Mockup

-A mood board (a collage consisting of images and text) is created to enable collaborating on the style of the product.
-Once a consensus is reached, the details of the wireframe and mood board and captured in a graphical design mockup.
-The final version will be approved by the Product Owner and the process moves onto implementing the design.
+A mood board (a collage consisting of images and text) is created to enable collaboration on the style of the product.
+Once a consensus is reached, the details of the wireframe and mood board are captured in a graphical design mockup.
+The final version will be approved by the Product Owner and the process moves on to implementing the design.

 ### Implementation